Academic Progress/Suspension Override Request

 If the committee approves your request, your status may be reinstated under certain conditions as outlined by the committee.
 If your request is denied, you will need to pay by other means until you reestablish eligibility through Satisfactory Academic Progress.

-If you are granted an override, you will be required to meet with an advisor to evaluate your educational plan.
+If you are granted an override, you will be recommended to meet with an advisor to evaluate your educational plan.
 Suggestions may be made to reduce course load, eliminate online course work, or repeat failed course work.

 Students who are denied an override of their Financial Aid Suspension and are pre-registered for classes may be dropped from classes if payment arrangements are not made by payment due date.